alexander-schranz/hexagonal-architecture-study/README.md

 Here we already see why it is called "Ports & Adapters" the Application core communicates over ports with its adapters.

+We will use a common Layered Hexagonal Architecture in our code.
 The main business logic should in this architecture exist in the `Application Core`, which we will split into the `Domain` and the `Application` namespace.

-The rest, the adapters split into `UserInterface` and `Infrastructure` should be kept that it is easily replace them or add new ones:
+The adapters we will split into `UserInterface` and `Infrastructure`.
+This layers are also common without the UserInterface so the UserInterface adapters there live in the Infrastructure layer.
+The ports to the adapters should be kept that the adapters are easily replaceable or new adapters can be added:

 ```
 |       Adapters       | Port |                  Application Core               | Port |           Adapters           |